 Marco van der Linden is a Netherlands-based IT solutions architect and consultant at Xebia.
 Marco has more than 15 years’ experience in IT.
-Previously, he worked at IBM and consulted on APIs for multiple companies.
-Marco has worked on all kinds of systems using various types of technologies but is especially interested in distributed systems design.
-He hosts meetups on REST, HATEOAS, microservices, and event storming and gives DASA DevOps training.
+Previously, he was at IBM and consulted for multiple companies.
+He’s worked on all kinds of systems using various technologies but is especially interested in distributed systems design.
+He hosts meetups on RESTful API design, microservices design, and reliability engineering and leads DASA DevOps training.
 In his spare time, Marco likes to take long walks with his family, do a bit of fencing (épée), and read books.

 Comments on this page are now closed.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com